marbl/MetagenomeScope/README.md

 (That's the tentative name for this, at least.)

-An interactive visualization tool for genomic assembly graphs.
+An interactive visualization tool for sequence assembly graphs.
 The goal of this, as compared with other visualization tools, is to show the pertinent parts of a graph instead of just displaying the entire graph at once.

-To this end, AsmViz highlights certain patterns of contigs in the graph (bubbles, frayed ropes, chains, and "linear" cycles), splits graphs up by connected components (optionally displaying only a certain maximum number of components and/or only displaying components with a certain minimum number of contigs), and uses [GraphViz](http://www.graphviz.org/) to lay out each component.
+To this end, AsmViz highlights certain patterns of contigs in the graph (bubbles, frayed ropes, chains, and "linear" cycles), splits graphs up by connected components, and uses [GraphViz](http://www.graphviz.org/)' `dot` tool to hierarchically lay out each connected component of an assembly graph.

 AsmViz is composed of two main components: